Vassiliki Chryssanthopoulou

 Kenneth Skeldon

-Dr Kenneth Skeldon, CIVIS Open Lab Coordinator at University of Glasgow and President of the European Science Engagement Association, Scotland
+Dr Kenneth Skeldon, CIVIS Open Lab Coordinator at University of Glasgow, Scotland,